 The Korg SV-2 recently hit the market and I had the opportunity to try it out.
 My initial thoughts that I wrote down was the dynamics of the sounds, especially in the electric pianos and acoustic pianos.

 While the SV-1 made some really big waves in the digital piano game, I believe that the SV-2 could make some even bigger waves.
-This keyboard seemed to be one of the hits at the NAMM event and I totally get it.

 In my opinion, the Korg SV-2 is a win for Korg.
 Korg didn’t veer from the SV-1 in very many ways, including even the appearance.
 The main thing that Korg seemed to focus on with the SV-2 is to really improve the sounds.
 I believe that they did an incredible job in this department as I feel like the electric pianos sound great & the pianos do as well.

 - Great key-bed (RH3)

 - Fantastic sounding pianos, organs & electric pianos

 - Lacks a mod-wheel or pitch-bend

 I thoroughly believe that SV-2 is an upgrade from the SV-1.
 While you’re getting more sounds, the bigger thing to me is the quality of some of the sounds has also improved.